pageslin/FNG/README.md

 #3: dx, grid spacing in x direction [AA]
 #4: dy, grid spacing in y direction [AA]
 #5: sigma, Gaussian spreading distance [AA].
 If sigma<0, uncorrelated noise is generated
-#6: E_per, this flag is 1 to indicate that the energy profile corresponding to the force field is periodic along the y direction; E_per=0 otherwise.
+#6: E_per, this flag is 1 to indicate that the energy profile corresponding to the force field is periodic along the y direction; E_per=0 otherwise [0 or 1].
 #7: random seed [int]
-#8: file name for the random noise
+#8: file name for the output random force field.

 -------
 Ouputs:
 -------
 The outputs is a vtk file with name given in the command line containing the noise on a 2D regular grid of dimension Nx x Ny.
 Note that the file is binary and each float is written with the Big Endian convention, which is traditional for vtk files.
+Also, the values of the field f[i,j] are listed in row-major order: f[i,j],f[i,j+1],...,f[i+1,j],f[i+1,j+1]...

 ---------
 Examples: